13 Dec Where Is the Best Place to See the Northern Lights? Top 10

 Northern Lights Norway

 There’s no better place to see the Northern lights than Norway, and why not consider booking a trip through Hurtigruten from October through February.
 The lights happen above the earth’s surface and extend into space.
 The most common colors you will see are yellow and green, but often times there are red, blue, and purple lights too.
 Take a look at this great package that offers a guarantee that you’ll see the lights during a 12-day voyage, or they’ll send you back again the next year for free.
 The excursion takes you along more than 780 miles of coastline in beautiful Norway from Bergen to Kirkenes and back again.
 You can choose from a classic package or a stargazing trip.
-The beautiful Aurora Borealis is a once-in-a-lifetime trip and what a better way to experience it than with a guaranteed trip like this one.
+The beautiful Aurora Borealis is a once-in-a-lifetime trip and what a better way to experience it than with seeing the Northern Lights in Norway.

 Image: Ã˜rjan Bertelsen